-Tableau Software is an American computer software company founded in 2003 by Christian Chabot, Pat Hanrahan and Chris Stolte, in Mountain View, California.
+Tableau Software is an American computer software company founded in 2003 by Christian Chabot, Pat Hanrahan, and Chris Stolte, in Mountain View, California.
 The company is currently headquartered in Seattle, WA, USA.
-On June 10, 2019, Tableau was acquired by Salesforce in an all stock deal worth over $15 billion.
+On June 10, 2019, Tableau was acquired by Salesforce in an all-stock deal worth over $15 billion.
 Customers have a fanlike attitude toward Tableau.

 Tableau is an enterprise-scale business analytics platform with self-service capabilities for users.
-With Tableau’s easy to use dashboards, organizations get an interactive interface with a depth of colors, & visualization options, along with the robust analytics engine that delivers game-changing business insights on their data – fast.
+With Tableau’s easy-to-use dashboards, organizations get an interactive interface with a depth of colors, & visualization options, along with the robust analytics engine that delivers game-changing business insights on their data – fast.
 Tableau enables users to combine large data sources and access them with speed, reducing the reliance that they used to have on their IT team for reports.
 Tableau can be accessed with secure & native applications on both Android and iOS.

-If your chief objective is to have a data visualization tools in place, then Tableau should be your choice.
+If your chief objective is to have data visualization tools in place, then Tableau should be your choice.
 Tableau is one of the popular visualization software in the market for Business Intelligence and self-service analytics platforms.
 It offers easy deployment options, product support and product usability.
 It also gives users- Tableau community options to further make the work easy.
 Flexibility is offered by Tableau while designing dashboards.

-Tableau is solely built for interactive visuals believing in ‘seeing and exploring’ philosophy.
+Tableau is solely built for interactive visuals believing in the ‘seeing and exploring’ philosophy.
 Tableau is designed to quickly answer any question asked by the user about its data by quickly manipulating it with the help of tools available.
 It offers much more than only generating reports.
 Let’s look at some of the main features of Tableau.

 Tableau can help organizations to analyze data without any specific goals in mind.
 You can easily explore and visualize your data from different angles.
-You can frame ‘what if’ queries and work with data by hypothetically visualizing it in a differently and dynamically adding components for comparison and analysis.
+You can frame ‘what if’ queries and work with data by hypothetically visualizing it in differently and dynamically adding components for comparison and analysis.

 Work with different data sources

-During analysis, you may draw data from different sources, for instance, cloud, spreadsheets, Data Warehouses, etc. All of this may not give you the same level of granularity.
+During analysis, you may draw data from different sources, for instance, the cloud, spreadsheets, Data Warehouses, etc. All of this may not give you the same level of granularity.
 The data blending feature of Tableau will help you blend all the data in the visuals while keeping them apart at the source.
 This method not only speeds ups the process of combining data from multiple sources, but it also negates the need for priming the data before processing it to create the visuals.

 Real-Time Data Analysis

 Data that is changing fast.
 With Tableau, you can make live connections with the database.
-When new entries are added or database changes, you can refresh in tableau, and all changes will be reflected on your dashboard.
+When new entries are added or the database changes, you can refresh in tableau, and all changes will be reflected on your dashboard.
 You can also set the data to refresh at specific time intervals.
 This feature will help you draw valuable real-time insights.

 Drag and Drop Clusters